openedx/openedx-events/docs/how-tos/creating-new-events.rst

 4. Create the event definition
 ------------------------------

-Open edX Events are instances of the class OpenEdxPublicSignal, this instance represents the event definition that
+Open edX Events are instances of the class OpenEdxPublicSignal, this instance represents the :term:`event definition <Event Definition>` that
 specifies:

-- The event type which should follow the conventions in the Naming Conventions ADR.
+- The :term:`event type <Event Type>` which should follow the conventions in the Naming Conventions ADR.
 - The events' payload, here you must use the class you decided on before.

 The definition created in this step must comply with: